 Of the four fundamental forces, only gravity remains aloof from the Standard Model, refusing to reconcile with the quantum rules governing particles.
 Developing a quantum theory of gravity ranks among the holy grails of modern physics.

 The hypothesis of the graviton received a resounding endorsement with the groundbreaking discovery of gravitational waves by the Laser Interferometer Gravitational-Wave Observatory (LIGO).
-These ripples in the fabric of spacetime, generated by cataclysmic cosmic events, provided direct evidence of the existence of gravitational waves and bolstered the theoretical foundation of the graviton.
+These ripples in the fabric of spacetime caused by cataclysmic cosmic events offered firsthand evidence of gravitational waves’ existence and strengthened the graviton’s theoretical basis.

-Incorporating gravity into the quantum fold could also help explain phenomena like the singularity at the heart of a black hole.
-Formulating a complete theory of quantum gravity would stand as a monumental leap in our understanding.
+Incorporating gravity into the quantum fold could also aid in explaining events such as the singularity at the centre of a black hole.
+Formulating a full theory of quantum gravity would represent a significant advance in our understanding.

 Perhaps the greatest mystery of all lies at the origin of our universe.
 The Standard Model falls silent when confronted with the question: what sparked the Big Bang?
 Researchers are left to speculate about the precursor to our cosmic genesis.

-Leading hypotheses propose our observable universe bubbled forth from a quantum fluctuation in an eternal inflationary multiverse, a realm that extends infinitely beyond what we can see.
-Other radical ideas suggest our cosmos repeatedly expands and contracts through “Big Bounce” cycles.
-Or perhaps the Big Bang was not a beginning at all, but instead an emergence from a previously collapsed state.
+Leading explanations imply that our observable world arose from a quantum fluctuation in an everlasting inflationary multiverse, a realm that extends endlessly beyond what we can perceive.
+Other radical hypotheses claim that our universe grows and contracts in “Big Bounce” cycles.
+Perhaps the Big Bang was not a beginning at all, but rather the emergence of a previously collapsed state.